jp3141/Vector-Network-Analyzer/README.md

 The program has a number of command line options: python VNA.py -b BEGIN_Freq -e END_Freq <-p Points_Per_Decade> <-f LOGFILE_Prefix>

-The program will take logarithmically-spaced steps from BEGIN to END frequencies.
-THe nominal signal amplitude is 1 Vpp.
+The program takse logarithmically-spaced steps from BEGIN to END frequencies.
+The nominal signal amplitude is 1 Vpp.
 Some options are:
   -s StepSize -- use linear steps instead of logarithmic scaling of frequency steps -l -- just list frequency steps to be taken; don't actually run